 Extensively quoted in

 A SIERRA NEVADA

 (MICHAEL MADSEN & JOHN SAVAGE).

 It has been nearly 20^ years since ALTERED STATES was released and despite that amount of time, the movie still stands in every respect, even in Special Effects.

 ALTERED STATES, in accordance with Ken Russell's vision (THE DEVILS, GOTHIC, LAIR OF THE WHITE WORM), could not exist without special effects.
 Ken Russell's over abused Psychedelic Journeys, and his oft repeated imagery grafted onto film after film, one to the next, whether it worked or not, often threaten to overpower the movie itself.
 Discipline and care was taken to stop this on many levels.

 1. The executives at Warner Brothers at the time wanted Ken to direct after

-While Penn cannot hold a candle to Russell in terms of quantity of films directed, he more than makes up for that in the quality of films he has directed.
-At the time that Russell was drafted to finish directing ALTERED STATES, he was stumbling off of a very sporadic career that included way out celluloid LSD trips such as the musicals (or Rock Operas, if you prefer) Lisztomania and Tommy.
+While Penn cannot hold a candle to Russell in terms of quantity of films directed, he more than makes up for that in the quality of films he directed.
+At the time that Russell was drafted to finish directing ALTERED STATES, he was stumbling off of a sporadic career that included way out celluloid LSD trips such as the musicals (or Rock Operas, if you prefer) Lisztomania and TOMMY.
 The only noticable thing he did after ALTERED STATES was GOTHIC, a flawed masterpiece which raised his career up and THE LAIR OF THE WHITE WORM, an insipid and ridiculous piece that brought him back down.

 Fortunately for us all, Ken was brought in to direct the final scenes that involved the mind voyages.
 So Russell was a brilliant choice in that respect as he could take us from the staid and sterile old Boston centers of learning and smack into the extraordinary out of control excitement that knocks us out of our seats.